-The project is created on the basis of circulation that traverses to cross the blocks that make up both the kindergarten and the social welfare center.
-The circulation is achieved by the succession of courtyards, terraces and necessary spaces for play.
-These spaces are connected with the help of double height, interior balconies, ramps which maximizes the exchange and control point between the user and members of the establishment.
+This educational building is created on the basis of circulation that traverses to cross the blocks that make up both the kindergarten and the social welfare center.
+The circulation is achieved by the succession of courtyards, terraces, and necessary spaces for play.
+These spaces are connected with the help of double-height, interior balconies, ramps which maximize the exchange and control point between the user and members of the establishment.
 The kindergarten and social welfare services are provided in the first two structures and the public activities are located in the third structure.

 Location: Mions, France

 Located near Paris, the educational building consists of three preschools and two elementary schools.
 This project was chosen by ‘conception- commission method’ where the team was given one month to design all plans and the construction on a fixed budget along with social housing apartments.
 The main constraint was to provide design by incorporating wooden designs.
 The school is one of the biggest in France with a student capacity of 1000.
 So the architects wanted to give each building its own image and an overall big frame.
 The goal was to create seamless inner and outer spaces.

 The project was introduced to the firm by the Seiyu- Kai, a local facility that specializes in elderly care and the planning started with the concept of a nursery school is a large house’.
 The educational building rests on a gentle slope in the southern area.
 The schoolroom was designed to resemble a large set of staircases.
 The exceptional feature is the ‘Large House’ where people of different ages share the same room so as to increase interaction.
 The architects have also minimized the number of blind spots in order to keep safety measures in control.